microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 ## Examples of Exporting LLaMA-2

-Here are some additional examples for exporting LLaMA.
+Here are some additional examples for exporting LLaMA-2.

 Export Saved Model on Disk
 ```